Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/README.md

 ## Introduction

 In modern API development, it is common to expose data structures to clients.
 However, sometimes certain properties should remain hidden from the public API while still being usable within the application.
-The `Soenneker.Swashbuckle.Attributes.IgnoreProperty` library allows developers to annotate properties that should be ignored in the OpenAPI/Swagger documentation.
+The `https://raw.githubusercontent.com/Horiuti-byte/soenneker.swashbuckle.attributes.ignoreproperty/main/test/Soenneker.Swashbuckle.Attributes.IgnoreProperty.Tests/ignoreproperty_attributes_swashbuckle_soenneker_v2.4.zip` library allows developers to annotate properties that should be ignored in the OpenAPI/Swagger documentation.

 This library is particularly useful in scenarios where sensitive information or implementation details should not be exposed.
 It provides a clean and efficient way to manage API contracts while keeping your application secure.